 This certificate prepares students for entry-level positions and greater opportunities for advancement in the early childhood field.
-It is designed to demonstrate an area of expertise in working with young children with special needs in typical early childhood programs and programs specifically designed for young children with special needs.
+It is designed to demonstrate an area of expertise in working with young children with special needs in typical early childhood programs or those specifically designed for young children with special needs.
 All courses must be completed with a grade of "C" or better.

 Students completing the certificate may find employment as an inclusion specialist, inclusion aide, or intervention assistant in a wide variety of programs serving young children with special needs.
-These programs include but are not limited to Head Start, State Preschools, special day classes, intervention programs, home visit programs, community-based programs such as park, recreation and camping programs, and faith-based early childhood programs.
+These programs include but are not limited to Head Start, state preschools, special day classes, intervention programs, home visit programs, community-based programs such as park, recreation and camping programs, and faith-based early childhood programs.

 Course Title Units

 CD 125 Child Growth and Development 3

 CD 134 Health, Safety and Nutrition for

 Teachers of Young Children 3

-CD 141 Working with Children with Special
+CD 141 Working with Children with Spec ial

 Needs 3

 9

+Select two of the following: